 - Spearhead creative thinking for innovative gift proposals that inspire donors to make major gifts, and handle all steps of the gift process.

-- As needed, provide support to involve the Director of Jacob’s Pillow, Director of Philanthropic Engagement, other key staff members, and volunteer leadership in developing prospect relationships.
+- As needed, provide support to involve the Director of Jacob’s Pillow, Director of Philanthropy, other key staff members, and volunteer leadership in developing prospect relationships.

 - Produce briefing materials and post-visit follow-up communications.